 - Only gifts from an IRA are included in this legislation – gifts from 401(k), 403(b) or 457 plans are not permitted

 - Checks should be made out to: American Humanist Association

 - Contact your IRA trustee or administrator for specific details on your plan

-- Contact Nicole Carr, AHA Director of Development, with any questions related to the Association’s information
+- Contact Nicole Carr, AHA Deputy Director, with any questions related to the Association’s information

 The above information is provided for illustration purposes only and it is important to note that this detail may not cover all situations.
 It is not intended as legal or tax advice.
 For such advice, please consult your IRA administrator and/or your attorney or tax advisor.